01max/doctocheck/README.md

 # doctocheck

-This script check for any change in the doctolib.fr availabilities of a specific agenda (ie. doctor / medical entity) for a specific motive.
+This script check for any change in the doctolib.fr availabilities of a specific agenda (ie. doctor / medical entity) for a specific motive and then display it in a discord channel (poor man's push notification).

+Since I got lazy at the end, the discord integration is directly in the `main.rb` 🤷

 This is a very quick & dirty draft and shouldn't be taken seriously.
-Please don't use it for anything serious.
+So please : don't use it for anything serious.

 ## Setup